 Basic to the struggle to promote personal liberty is the task of persuading our fellow men not only that free market allocation of goods and services is economically efficient and wealth-enhancing but also, and much more importantly, that market allocation is morally superior to other methods of exchange.
-Waging the War of Ideas, this IEA Occasional Paper, containing published papers by its Director General, John Blundell, is part of that continuing struggle and duty of liberty-loving people worldwide.
+Waging the War of Ideas, this Institute of Economic Affairs Occasional Paper, containing published papers by its director general, John Blundell, is part of that continuing struggle and duty of liberty-loving people worldwide.